Thoughts From a Board Member

 • Associate Professor of Ophthalmology

-Expertise: Cornea and External Diseases, Comprehensive Ophthalmology
+Expertise: Cornea and External Diseases, Comprehensive Ophthalmology, Ophthalmology

 July 2024: Rachel Levine

-Calling all Educators
+Calling All Educators

 Do you want to build your skills and connect with other educators?
 The IEE and the Office of Faculty Development are thrilled to announce the Foundations of Medical Education Program!
 This faculty development series includes 6, half-day workshops offered over the course of each academic year.
 Each workshop includes interactive content sharing and application of knowledge and skills.
 You will discuss challenging cases in the Foundations of Educational Leadership, and practice feedback and small group facilitation in the Foundations of Teaching and Learning.
 In the Foundations of Coaching, Mentoring and Advising, you’ll channel your inner coach/mentor/advisor, learning core strategies to help trainees grow and enhance their performance.
 As a participant in the Foundations of Educational Scholarship, you will be guided through the creation of your own medical education research proposal.
 In the Foundations of Curriculum Development, you will be introduced to Kern’s 6 Step model for designing and implementing rigorous educational curricula building.
 Solidify your understanding of common assessment frameworks and tools in the Foundations of Assessment and Evaluation.
 Most courses are offered (synchronously) virtually.